 The dive sites are generally located around Rottnest Island and the Stragglers and many of them are exclusive to the UEC having been found in over 60 years of exploration.
 The actual sites dived on the day may differ from those advertised depending on weather and sea conditions.
 All boat dive trips are double dives, alternating between Saturdays and Sundays, unless advertised otherwise, with a surface interval over lunchtime.
 The boat will often go into one of the sheltered bays around Rottnest for lunch (note lunch is not provided).
 The boat will return to the Port Coogee Marina usually between 3 and 4pm depending on which sites have been visited.

 You will need all your own dive gear including two tanks if it is a double dive, a dive computer and dive weights.
 The club has a number of tanks available for loan for a suggested donation of $20 if required.
 It is mandatory that you carry a safety sausage or surface marker buoy and you will not be able to dive without one.
 It is also recommended you carry a dive knife, a snorkel, and a compass.

 If solo diving you must carry the appropriate equipment.

 You will also need food and drink for the day, appropriate spare/warm clothing, hat and sunscreen.
 There is an outside shower on the boat with limited hot water.

-Note: UECWA does have a number of tanks available for loan but does not hire gear, however we do have an affiliation with Murdoch UNI Divers Club who offer UECWA members gear hire at reasonable rates.
-For more info head to Murdoch University Divers Club
+Note: UECWA does have a number of tanks available for loan but does not hire gear, however we do have an affiliation with Murdoch University Dive Club who offer UECWA members gear hire at reasonable rates.
+For more info head to Murdoch University Dive Club